HiDefTextiles/HiDefKnits/README.md

 Another means of revenue, would be to offer commercial technical support contracts and services.
-In that case, professional business (e.g. knitting magazine publishers) would pay for developement of a particular feature they would like to have.
+In that case, professional business (e.g. knitting magazine publishers) would pay for development of a particular feature they would like to have.

 The most straightforward approach of funding would be selling of our branded merchandise, i.e., selling auto-generated patterns of garment design with